XiaoGaa/The-effects-of-inbreeding-and-demography-on-population-recovery_Empirical-and-Simulation-data/README.md

 (2) COMADRE_data.zip contains the demographic data from the 41 bird species we used to map on Figure 5 in the main text.

-(3) Simulation results.zip includes all the simulation results we got from running all the C++ scripts.
+(3) Simulation results.zips include all the simulation results we got from running all the C++ scripts.
 They are also the outcomes we used in analyses to plot figures and draw conclusions.
+(If you want to run the R script, you have to download and decompress the series of the "Simulation results" zips.
+We could not manage to upload all the simulation results in one zip file due to the file size limit on GitHub.
+Sorry for the inconvenience!)